 Student body profile

 Students at Macalester are curious, highly motivated, serious about their academic pursuits and supportive of each other.
 Macalester students are more likely to work together for collective academic success than to compete.
+The liberal arts education at Macalester is intentionally designed to widen perspectives and expand personal and professional opportunities.
 Every Macalester student takes a First Year Course (FYC) in their first semester.
-Seminar-style FYCs are limited to 16 students and the professor is the academic advisor for each student in the class.
-FYCs set the stage for an academic journey based on small classes, individual attention and collaboration.
+These seminar-style courses are limited to 16 students and the professor is the academic advisor for each student in the class.

 Macalester approaches admissions with a holistic and rigorous assessment of a student’s potential for success.
-Experience and research have consistently show that the most important factor for predicting success is academic performance in high school.
-The Admissions Committee evaluates high school performance by reviewing students’ access to and performance in courses (i.e., grades), as well as numerous other factors such as teacher recommendations and personal essays.
+Experience and research have consistently shown the most important factor for predicting success is academic performance in high school.
+The Admissions Committee evaluates high school performance by reviewing students’ access to and performance in courses (i.e., grades), as well as teacher recommendations, leadership experience, extracurricular involvement and personal essays.
+A test-optional admissions policy means students are welcome, but not required, to submit standardized test scores if it’s believed the scores will add another positive layer to the application.

 Cost & financial aid

-Each admitted student receives a financial aid package that meets 100% of demonstrated need for financial aid.
+Each admitted student receives a financial aid package that meets 100 percent of demonstrated need for financial aid.
 Two out of three Macalester students receive need-based financial assistance.
-The average financial aid award for full-time students with demonstrated need in 2019-20 was $49,693.
-Grants and scholarships made up 85% of the average financial aid package.
+The average financial aid award for full-time students with demonstrated need in 2022-23 was $57,801, and 87 percent of full-time students received aid.

 First-time, full-time students receiving grants and scholarships